+Implicit in Yu’s and Aracely’s accounts is a sense that the everyday experience of cross-border mobility actually set them apart from UTB students who did not have to deal with the border as often as they did; for one, they had to exercise creativity to make the most of temporary immobility, in order to live up to their academic and social commitments.
+Moreover, daily life felt different for transfronterizo students, at least for those who crossed to go to class: this specific experience of mobility was typified by a set of sensations (e.g., fatigue, boredom, frustration, uncertainty) that demanded a particular set of responses and a particular form of resilience (Cresswell, 2010).

-Notwithstanding the perceived academic advantages of crossing the border to attend UTB, the difficulties associated with this form of mobility – namely, the exhaustion that resulted from waking up early and arriving home late, the hassle of wasting time on the bridge, occasional harassment by U.S. authorities (of which some students complained), and the uncertainty of knowing how long crossing would take – resulted in many Mexico-based students’ deciding to move to the U.S., often taking their siblings or parents along.
+Notwithstanding the perceived academic advantages of crossing the border to attend UTB, the difficulties associated with this form of mobility – namely, the exhaustion that resulted from waking up early and arriving home late, the hassle of wasting time on the bridge, occasional harassment by U.S. authorities (of which some students complained), and the uncertainty of knowing how long crossing would take – resulted in some Mexico-based students’ deciding to move to the U.S., often taking their siblings or parents along.
 A student named Lucy described the circumstances that led to her decision this way: “Oh my God, [having to cross] was a nightmare!
 Sometimes it’ll be like one hour, sometimes five minutes.
 So, I wouldn’t know … So, I was thinking, like, ‘This is not gonna work’” (9 June 2014).
 Even for students whose families remained in Mexico, life could “[change] completely,” as a student named Alex expressed, to the point that Brownsville and Matamoros “became like one city”:

 Y el hecho de que cuando yo me vine para acá, nuestra vida cambió completamente.
 Ahora ya nuestra vida no era solo [Matamoros] porque ya todos comenzamos a venir más tiempo, más frecuencia.
 Comenzamos a- No sé, la vida ya ahora se hizo Matamoros-Brownsville completamente.
 Se hizo como una ciudad para nosotros.